 Have you ever noticed that every Mumford & Sons song sounds exactly alike?
 That’s because they’ve figured out that they don’t need to reinvent the wheel every time they write a song; they just need to stick with what people want.

 You can borrow that same approach when creating an inbound marketing content strategy, even if you don’t know how to play the banjo.
 Give your piece of content extended life by repurposing it in other ways: Blog posts can become videos, podcast topics or infographics.
 Use the information to create a case study, ebook or white paper; you can even create a webinar based on a piece of well-performing content.
+If you aren't willing or able to market your content, hire a digital marketing agency to do it for you.
+Some will even create the content, so you don't have to write it!

 The great thing about repurposing content is that you can search through your old content, update it and repackage it to provide your audience with something that feels entirely new.